Real-Dev-Squad/skill-tree-backend/README.md

 3. Java_Home path needs to be added here.
 4. You can either add the existing path and JDK 17 can be downloaded inside intellij.
 5. If adding from the existing path, go to Settings > Project Structure > Choose the earlier installed Java 17 SDK.
+6. Install Lombok plug-in, if you see annotation errors

 ## Creating Run/Debug Configuration